jaimiles23/jobboard_visitor/README.md

 ## Motivation

 ### Progressive Careers
-I initially created this program to accomodate my specific career interests; I want to contribute my interdisciplinary experience in program evaluation and technology to a progressive organization.
-This means that I am interested in a *progressive data* career where I use data to help others, e.g., data analytics with a non-profit.

-It can be challenging to find progressive data jobs on well-established job boards like Indeed, Glassdoor, and Monster.com.
+I initially created this program to accomodate my specific career interest to work in a progressive data capacity; I want to contribute my interdisciplinary experience in research and technology to empower others.
+This may entail a career in consulting, program evaluation, or progressive data analytics.
+It can be challenging to find this interest on well-established job boards like Indeed, Glassdoor, and Monster.com.
 Socially-motivated organizations will post their opportunities on various progressive jobboards or their own internal site.
 For example:
 - [Idealist](https://www.idealist.org/)
 - [Humentum](https://jobs.humentum.org/)
 - [National Non-Profits](https://nationalnonprofits.org/)

 While this hiring strategy makes sense at an organizational level, it creates obstacles for early-mid level career job-seekers who are not yet married to a single career.
 Job seekers today are normalized to one-stop shop jobboards that accomodate their career interests.
 I created this program to systematically check progressive jobboards/organizations to help me find "the right one, eventually."

 ![](https://i.imgur.com/JH9jQki.jpg)